• 1-800-SEACAMP

 We recommend our 4 or 5 day programs for middle and high school students with core activities including Snorkeling, Boogie Boarding, Invertebrate Lab, Fish Adaptations Lab and SEACAMP San Diego’s All-Day Floating Classroom with Snorkel Excursion* or Half-day Floating Classroom Boat Trip.

 Students will arrive at SEACAMP San Diego either by bus or by air.
+SEACAMP San Diego provides pick-up from the airport, restrictions apply please see Travel & Transportation for more information.
 Upon arrival, students will check-in and pick out bunk space in our two dorms.
 There is one dorm for female participants and one for male participants.
 After check-in students and adults will receive a camp orientation, then we will being program with your first scheduled activity.
 SEACAMP labs are held at our facility and field activities are done in and around San Diego.

 All activities are subject to change due to scheduling considerations, weather, water conditions, etc. As a program whose focus is outdoor education, we are subject to the whims of nature.
 We always have a lot of alternative options should any issues impact scheduled activities.
 SEACAMP tuition is all inclusive.
 All housing, meals, activities, supervision, gear and equipment is included in tuition.
 Additionally, all transportation including pick-up and drop-off from the airport, if you are flying, is included.